dosssman/robohive/README.md

 # - B: open gripper
 # - Dpad, LB, RB: end effector rotation
 ```

+Once the data is collected, simultaneously press SELECT+START to stop the data collection and wait for the file to be saved.
+The tele-operation script can then be close with `Ctrl+C`.

 ### Loading and structure of the tele-operation collected data:
 ```
 import numpy as np